 I’ve stayed in Lagos, Vilamoura and Quinta do Lago on various Portugal itineraries and can recommend all three as good bases for your stay.

-If you are going to spend longer than a few days in the Algarve (a week or more), book a villa at the Four Seasons Fairways.
-Here’s a review of my stay.
+- If you are going to spend longer than a few days in the Algarve (a week or more), book a villa at the Four Seasons Fairways.

-Looking for high-end luxe but with hotel amenities?
+- Looking for high-end luxe but with hotel amenities?
 The Anantara Vilamoura is the perfect spot.
-Read my full review to find out more.

 So, there we are, we’ve finished up your week in Portugal.
 I hope you have a wonderful time discovering the best this vibrant country has to offer.